rmngp/apidocs/source/index.md

 ## Matching a field

-Alternatively, you can select a field to search for, if you want to match an exact value on only the title, use `title:"la joconde"`.
+Alternatively, you can select a field to search for.
+If you want to match an exact value only on the title, use `title:"la joconde"`.
 You can use this to limit the results to a work with a specific id, like this: `id:36238`.

 ```shell